Mirror Image

 to maintain a stoic face

-fanatic resolve
+a fanatic resolve to do

-we are told god
+what you are told

-put us here to do
+god put you here to do

 which if truth

-is what we’re after
+is what you’re after

 adds little more than